 Wounded in the leg, his sense of self askew, private detective Dexter Cathcart returns to Australia to convalesce in the extraordinary Ballindalloch, the home of writer Drew Hackett.
-Dispute between them over the nature of detective stories is soon re-ignited by news of the death of Andrea Camillieri, the author of Montalbano.
+Disputes between them over the nature of detective stories is soon re-ignited by news of the death of Andrea Camillieri, the author of Montalbano.
 Cathcart is inspired to dream of a parallel Australian ‘trail of blood and text’ that would rival the Sicilian, while Hackett decides to pen a last detective story and then move on to more serious writing.

 The detective’s new case begins innocently enough with the suspected forgery of an abstract expressionist painting, before it balloons into a case of fraud, deceit, art world rivalries and spectacular murders.
 Alerted to the writer’s intention to farewell both character and genre, the detective pursues the case with a determination to survive, while the writer searches for inspiration in the voluminous and disquieting journals of his late great-aunt, Gertrude.

-A Word Before You Go is a novel about a novel but it is full of the possibility of other writing: detective stories, memoirs, novels, art histories and family exposés — possibilities that are seductive, yet threaten to overwhelm the increasingly fragile writer.
+Tumult and Conspiracy is a novel about a novel but it is full of the possibility of other writing: detective stories, memoirs, novels, art histories and family exposés — possibilities that are seductive, yet threaten to overwhelm the increasingly fragile writer.

 ✽ ✽ ✽

-Extracts from chapters 1, 3 & 5.
+Extracts from chapters 1, 3 & 4.

 I have thought long and hard about this, Dexter.
 Your absence has given me the chance to reflect.
 I am bringing our relationship to a close.
 We will both be better off.
 Sofia